insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Our analysis shows that drivers in Kansas City pay about $2,719 per year for car insurance.
-It is $309 more than the Missouri average and $206 more than the nationwide average.
+Based on our data, Kansas City drivers pay an average of $2,719 annually for car insurance.
+It’s $309 more than the Missouri state average and $206 more than the national average.

 Graph